City tales: an art-based participatory framework for studying migration-related diversity

 Context

-The two European ports are chosen since they position themselves as ‘open-to-the-world’ in light of their maritime history and ensuing migration dynamic.
+The two European ports are chosen since they position themselves as ‘open-to-the-world’ in light of their maritime history and ensuing migration dynamics.
 Yet they significantly differ in the ways that their municipalities frame their multiculturalism.

 Framework

 I will build the framework of ‘urban artives’ – archives of situated stories – to explore non-essentializing conceptualizations of migration-related diversity.
+This will involve:

 1. Trace transnational networks of belonging embodied in the local cultural scene.